 As a general principle, there will be a presumption that open space, sport and recreation facilities will be provided on the development site.
-Only in exceptional circumstances will an off site contribution on another site provided by the developer be accepted to develop on another site, where it is proven that on site provision is not feasible or is unviable.
-Where the developer provides evidence, which demonstrates that neither on-site nor off-site provision of open space, sport & recreation facilities is appropriate a financial contribution, commuted sum based on a calculation from the Local Standards may be considered.
-(AM89)
+Only in exceptional circumstances will an off site contribution on another site provided by the developer be accepted, where is it proven that on site provision is not feasible or unviable.
+Where the developer provides evidence, which demonstrates that neither on-site nor off-site provision of open space, sport & recreation facilities is appropriate, a commuted sum, based on a calculation from the Local Standards may be considered.